Direct Speech

 He promised that he would pay me the money the next day.

-Other verbs used in this pattern include:
+verbs used in this pattern include:

 hope, propose, threaten, guarantee, swear.